-List: It indicates M/m based on whether the statutory auditor was appointed from the majority list ("M") or from the minority list ("m").
+List: it indicates M/m based on whether the statutory auditor was appointed from the majority list ("M") or from the minority list ("m").

 Indep. based on Code: This is ticked if the statutory auditor can be qualified as independent according to the criteria of the Corporate Governance Code.

-Attendance at meetings of the Board of Statutory Auditors: This column indicates the statutory auditor's attendance at meetings of the Board of Statutory Auditors during the year in question (indicates the number of meetings attended with respect to the total number of meetings which he or she could have attended since taking office on the Board of Statutory Auditors; e.g. 6/8; 8/8 etc.).
+Attendance at meetings of the Board of Statutory Auditors: This column indicates the statutory auditor's attendance at meetings of the Board of Statutory Auditors during the year in question (indicates the number of meetings attended with respect to the total number of meetings which he or she could have attended.

-Number other assignments: It indicates the total number of positions as director or statutory auditor held by the statutory auditor as at December 31, 2017 in companies as per Book V, Title V, Chapters V (S.p.A.), VI (S.A.p.A.) and VII (S.r.I.) of the Italian Civil Code, that are significant according to Article 148-bis of the Consolidated Law on Finance.
-The total number of assignments, where provided for by Article 144-quinquiesdecies of the above-mentioned Issuers Regulation based on CONSOB resolution no. 17326 dated May 13, 2010, is published by CONSOB and is available on its website www.CONSOB.it).
+Number other assignments: It indicates the total number of positions as director or statutory auditor held by the statutory auditor as at December 31, 2018 in companies as per Book V, Title V, Chapters V (S.p.A.), VI (S.A.p.A.) and VII (S.r.I.) of the Italian Civil Code, that are significant according to Article 148-bis of the Consolidated Law on Finance.
+The total number of assignments, where provided for by Article 144-quinquiesdecies of the above-mentioned Issuers Regulation based on CONSOB resolution no. 17326 dated May 13, 2010, is published by CONSOB and is available on its website (www.CONSOB.it).